rodafr/rodafr.github.io/content/about/about.md

 +++
 title = 'About'
 date = 2024-01-24T12:07:33+01:00
-draft = true
 +++

-This is an example about text.
+This is an about text about me, I guess?